 - Pay attention to where you park.
 After a few hours of museum-browsing, it's easy to forget where you started.
 Write it down or take a digital photograph.

 - Don't bring big bags or packages.
 You'll just have to check them at the entrance.
-You'll also have to leave your umbrella at the cloak room, but the museum provides plenty of them for you to use if you need them.
+You'll also have to leave your umbrella in the cloakroom, but the museum provides plenty of them for you to use if you need them.

 - Don't carry anything embarrassing.
 Your bags may be searched.